|WA8LMF Home Page | WA8LMF Resume | Main Ham Radio Page | Main APRS Page | HF APRS Operation | Updated 11 July 2015|

 However, you may not even need a second sound card.
-One of the less obvious changes in Windows XP (compared to earlier versions of Windows) is that more than one program can use the sound card at the same time!
+One of the less obvious changes in Windows XP and later (compared to earlier versions of Windows) is that more than one program can access the sound card at the same time!
 You can actually set APRS Messenger and MixW, UZ7HO or AGWpe to use the SAME sound card at the same time.
 This works on receive, and will work on transmit as long as you don't try to transmit on both modes at the same time.

 I have actually successfully run two slow-scan TV

 programs (mmSSTV for analog and EasyPal for digital) & the AGW Packet Engine

 simultaneously on the same sound system on a 877 MHz Pentium III Dell Dimension

 L866r running Windows XP SP3.
 The key to doing this is to:

 1) Ensure you DO NOT have numerous unnecessary "crapware" background utilities such as printer status monitors, email pingers, instant messaging clients, automatic updaters, proprietary audio and video control panels, program fast launchers, floating toolbars, "gadgets", etc eating up memory and CPU clock cycles.
 You should not have more than 3 or 4 items in the "system tray" next to the Windows clock.
 [Do not confuse this with the "quick launch" menu at the left next to the "Start" button.
 These icons represent shortcuts to start programs.
 The icons in the "tray" next to the clock represent stuff that is CURRENTLY RUNNING.]